cswartzvi/hamilton/ui/sdk/README.md

 python -c "from hamilton_sdk import adapters"
 ```

-Next, you'll need to modify your Hamilton driver.
+Next, you'll need to modify your Apache Hamilton driver.
 You'll only need to use one line of code to
 replace your driver with ours:

 ```python